 This is why we have created the Course Creator Academy, so that you can learn all the course creation skills that you need, completely for free.

-If you want to interact with other course creators, and get answers to all your questions from our course creation experts, then sign up to the Academy:
+If you want to interact with other course creators and get answers to all your questions from our course creation experts, then sign up for the Academy:

 The Academy is also present on Facebook, so come and join our community: